Coronavirus: Yachting Updates

 - Visitors are encouraged to purchase travel insurance that covers COVID-19

-- Provide proof of a negative RT-PCR test carried out within three days before arrival.
+- Provide proof of a negative RT-PCR test carried out within three days before arrival or a negative antigen test within 48 hours of travel.

 - Self-test four days after arriving in the Islands of Tahiti.